rjray/advent-2020-clojure/README.md

 Number of answers correct on first submission: 30/32 (93.75%)

-Highest rank for first half: 2863 (day 1)
+Highest finish for first half: 2433 (day 17)

-Highest rank for second half: 2144 (day 13)
+Highest finish for second half: 2144 (day 13)

 ## Usage